 * Umatic Secam High Band is technically possible but very rare, whereas Umatic Secam SP is believed not to exist.
 NTSC recordings are handled in Low band and SP recording types here at video99, but few (if any) other transfer companies in the UK fully support these.
 NTSC High Band recordings are actually SP, we have specially imported equipment for them.
 NTSC recordings cost £5 extra due to the extra setup time, but it's a small price to pay for the only known fully capable Umatic NTSC transfers in the UK.

 We have a new and easy order page, just select what kind of tapes you have and supply your details.
 I will then confirm the price, or best guess at the price, and let you know the address to send the tapes.
 Umatic recordings sometimes require particular personal attention, just let me know of any particular requirements.
 Usually I transfer to DV-AVI files, not to DVDs.If for any reason you get stuck filling out the form, just email me and I'll help you personally.
 It's a personal service I offer, not like some of the big video editing houses.

 If recorded on equipment from another country, see the Television systems explained.
 I can handle low band, high band and SP recordings for the PAL television system.
 Recordings in NTSC or SECAM foreign television systems can be accepted on either tape size but only for low band recordings at present.

-Ideally can you ensure you send the tapes in a package which is
+ensure you send the tapes in a package which is sufficiently large and

 there.
 Most customers use that method for testimonials now.